liftoff-sr/CIPster/README.md

 mingw tools with CMake.
 CMake supports toolchain files which can be passed in the original invocation of CMake to identify the cross compiling toolchain set.
-There is one supplied for 64 bit Windows, so here we build a 64 bit windows sample application, and actually run in on Linux under Wine.
+There is one supplied for 64 bit Windows, so here we build a 64 bit windows sample program, and actually run in on Linux under Wine.
 (You can copy the toolchain file and modify it for your toolchain.
 Or if building on Windows, omit it.
 Truth be told, it is easier to build a Windows console binary on Linux than on Windows.)